dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 ### Can I use my existing hardware wallets or mobile apps to manage my multi-chain assets on the Internet Computer?

-You can see documenation here on using Ledger nanos and other hardware wallets: [hardware wallets](https://support.dfinity.org/hc/en-us/articles/8760495850900-How-do-I-use-my-Ledger-Nano-with-the-Internet-Computer).
+Yes!
+Please see documentation here on using Ledger Nanos and other hardware wallets: [hardware wallets](https://support.dfinity.org/hc/en-us/articles/8760495850900-How-do-I-use-my-Ledger-Nano-with-the-Internet-Computer).